 POS plans:

-Square offers four different POS options, each with several plans to choose from.
-Plans vary based on the level and types of features they provide
+Square offers three POS tiers across all POS-specific offerings.
+Plans vary based on the level and types of features they provide.

 Processing fees: